George Morrison (ice hockey)

 George Harold Morrison (December 24, 1948 – November 12, 2008) was a Canadian professional ice hockey player.
 He played 115 games in the National Hockey League with the St. Louis Blues from 1970 to 1972 and 361 games in the World Hockey Association with the Minnesota Fighting Saints and Calgary Cowboys from 1972 to 1977.

 Early life

 Morrison was born in Toronto, Ontario.
 As a youth, Morrison played in the 1961 Quebec International Pee-Wee Hockey Tournament with the Scarboro Lions.
 He played with the Denver Pioneers men's ice hockey team and was inducted into the Denver University Athletic Hall of Fame in 2012.

 Career

+1970 photo of Morrison with St. Louis Blues.

 Morrison played for the St. Louis Blues, Minnesota Fighting Saints and Calgary Cowboys.
 In the last game of the 1973–74 WHA season, he set a WHA record for the fastest hat trick in league history, scoring three goals within 43 seconds.
 He later scored his fourth goal of the game allowing him to reach the 40 goal milestone for the season.